Imaproshaman/Shaman-Wiki/README.md

 There’s probably a reason for it but I’ll try my best to answer it if you ask.

 > ### What’s your opinion on/favorite X?
-Feel free to ask anything like this but expect a passionately detailed response to any of these kinds of questions.
+Feel free to ask anything like this but expect a passionately detailed response!

 > ### Why don’t you have a facecam?
-It isn’t necessary for the enjoyment of my content and I don't want to show myself like that.
+I don't want to show myself like that.
 I can list several examples of successful streamers who don’t even use it.
-I'm okay with showing a handcam though and I think more people should.
-Especially for rhythm games and speedrunning.
+I'm okay with showing a handcam though and I think more people should, especially for rhythm games and speedrunning.
 I always think those are really interesting.

 > ### What marathons have you been a part of?
 - [![img-whamathon]][url-whamathon] (2nd, 3rd & 4th - 2018, 2019 & 2020)